 All you need to become a CRA and help your community learn more about health research is enthusiasm and two sessions of training available in person or via Zoom.
 Use the form below (select “Get volunteer information”) and we will let you know about upcoming training dates!

 The Research Ready story is used by CRAs to start the discussion about health research.
-The story focuses on three big ideas below.
+Research Ready focuses on the three big ideas below.
 A series of shorter “add-on” stories explore specific health conditions for which health research may be conducted.